stat-lab/MOPline/README.md

 **tool_set:** Algorithm preset or list file showing algorithm names per line [default: 7tools]
 **vcf_directory:** The name of the directory containing the input vcf files in the sample directories [default: Merge_7tools]

-The above command updates a $\{sample_name\}.Merge.ALL.vcf file in the vcf_directory and rename the original vcf file as $\{sample_name\}.Merge.ALL.noAdd.vcf.
+The above command updates a `${sample_name}.Merge.ALL.vcf` file in the vcf_directory and rename the original vcf file as `${sample_name}.Merge.ALL.noAdd.vcf`.
 Alignment statistics are added to the FORMAT/SAMPLE fields with DR, DS, and SR keys in the updated vcf file.

 For batch jobs, we provide a add_GT_DPR_vcf_single.pl script to submit a single vcf file job using a job manager such as Slurm and LSF.